 Depending on the amount of fat in your neck area, liposuction might be part of the neck lift procedure as well.
 The surgeon will suction out the fat to improve the look of the area.

 You might not need a surgical procedure to reduce the look of turkey neck.
 In some cases, Botox injections in the neck area are sufficient.
 The injections relax the muscles and reduce the appearance of bands in the neck.
 Injections might not last long as surgery but the recovery time is sufficiently shorter.

-If you are concerned about the look of your neck, contact us to set up a free consultation and discuss which procedures are most suitable for you.
+If you are concerned about the look of your neck, contact us to set up a consultation and discuss which procedures are most suitable for you.